 Regional Victorians on the Geelong, Ballarat and Bendigo lines will benefit from more reliable and more frequent connections to central Melbourne to get them to and from the city for work, study, business and recreation.

-Two new stations are under construction at Wyndham Vale and Tarneit.
-West Footscray station has been relocated and rebuilt, and Sunshine station is receiving a major upgrade.
-Designs for these stations will improve safety and encourage a sense of place.
+Two new stations have been built at Wyndham Vale and Tarneit.
+West Footscray railway station has been relocated and rebuilt, Sunshine railway station has been rebuilt, and Footscray station has received a major upgrade.
+These stations have been designed to improve safety and encourage a sense of place.

-Two level crossings are being removed at Anderson Road in Sunshine, increasing safety and relieving pressure on a heavily congested arterial road.
+Two level crossings have been removed at Anderson Road in Sunshine, increasing safety and relieving pressure on a heavily congested arterial road.

-Regional Rail Link will include 13 road and rail grade separations through Wyndham Vale and Tarneit.
-This will ensure there are no new level crossings in these suburbs.
+Regional Rail Link includes 13 road and rail grade separations through Wyndham Vale and Tarneit.
+No new level crossings have been built.

-Wyndham Vale and Tarneit will be connected to the rail network for the first time.
+Wyndham Vale and Tarneit are connected to the rail network for the first time.
 This will support sustainable growth in Melbourne's west and allow people to access jobs, education, recreation and services more easily.

 The extra passenger capacity created by Regional Rail Link will save around 14,000 tonnes of greenhouse emissions per year.

-Regional Rail Link will also improve cycling connections in Melbourne's west and allow for further cycling infrastructure upgrades.
+Regional Rail Link also improved cycling connections in Melbourne's west and allows for further cycling infrastructure upgrades.